pradeep-thombre/adminUI1/README.md

 ## Support

-For support, email pradeepbthombre@gmail.com.com or connect me on linkedin on @pradeepbthombre
+For support, email pradeepbthombre@gmail.com or connect me on linkedin on [@pradeepthombre](https://www.linkedin.com/in/pradeep-thombre/)